lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/codepost06-successResults-Xu.png" alt="Codepost.io Success View" width="60%"/>
 </p>

-Some things to understand about the grading process:
+Some things to understand about the lab grading process:

+ * For this lab, as long as you pass all the tests, you will get full credit for the lab.
- * Usually if all tests passed, you will get full credit.
-But some labs may be manually examined by LAs to award or deduct additional points after the due dates according to the specific lab requirements if any.
+ * Some future labs may be manually examined by LAs to award or deduct additional points according to the specific lab requirements.
  * If there are problems or errors with your program(s), you should fix them and repeat the submission process.
 	 You can do this as many times as you like up until the due date.
- * In any case, it is **your responsibility to read, understand and *address* any and all errors and/or warnings that codepost produces**.
+ * In any case, it is **your responsibility to read, understand and *address* any and all errors and/or warnings that CodePost produces**.

 ***Congratulations on your first lab!***